Name, College, Year of Study

 As a freshman year law student, I keenly observed that there are some skills that a good lawyer needs to imbibe such as researching, drafting mooting skills and Internships.
 Internships, I believe is one of the most important and practical aspect for law students.
 Through internships we can get on hand knowledge about what is it like to work in legal field and beyond and how the system works, not equivalently learning about it but also questioning about it.

-My law journey started in lockdown when I was completely unaware and skeptical about how to start internships, where to go, from whom to take guidance etc. At that point I came along this website of Advocate Pedia foundation which was providing internship opportunities to all students.
+My law journey started in lockdown when I was completely unaware and sceptical about how to start internships, where to go, from whom to take guidance etc. At that point I came along the website of Advocate Pedia foundation which was providing internship opportunities to all students.

 Students of all years are eligible to apply for this internship at the firm.
 Students pursuing 3 year LLB as well as 5 year LLB course.
 I applied for the internship on their internship portal

 Where a student needs to first register himself for an internship by filling basic details as NAME, STATE, COUNTRY as well as his EMAIL ID and REFERRAL ID and then you need to register.
 After registration, a student can check home his/her homepage and go through the articles that a student needs to write within his tenure.

 As the internship was virtual and as I said it was time based, as we were supposed to complete the aforesaid tasks within a span of one month.
 Different articles and case laws were given to me and as a freshman year student I was totally ignorant about researching, referencing, what is bibliography, how to add footnotes etc.